DannyDouglass/Blog/source/_posts/2010-08-09-whats-new-in-the-dotnet-world.markdown

 If you thought the word "_Nu_" in the title of this blog post was misspelled, you are in for a treat.
 And trust me, you are not the only one who made that grammatical assumption.

 **Nu **is an open source tool built by [Dru Sellers](http://codebetter.com/blogs/dru.sellers/default.aspx) that aims at bringing [Gems](http://rubygems.org/), one of Ruby’s most revered features, to the .NET world.
 If you are not familiar with Gems I suggest you take a minute to [read up on them](http://docs.rubygems.org/read/book/3).
-I would venture a bet that you are already familiar with at least one gem – [Ruby on Rails](http://rubyonrails.org).
-The following line of code is all that is required to install the Ruby on Rails gem (after installing the Ruby library of course):
+I would venture a bet that you are already familiar with at least one gem – [Ruby on Rails](http://rubyonrails.org).   <!-- more -->The following line of code is all that is required to install the Ruby on Rails gem (after installing the Ruby library of course):

     gem install rails